Table of Contents

-You will enter this subdomain in the “Name” field.
+Enter this subdomain in the “Name” field.

 pm._domainkey in the “Name” field.

-Quotes and Slashes?
+Quotes and slashes?

 If your provider gave you the DKIM record and it included double quotes around the record, or backslashes before semi-colons in the record, you may safely remove them.
 The quotes are handled automatically by our name servers, and the semi-colons will automatically be escaped if necessary.

-Verifying Your DKIM with dig
+Verifying your DKIM with dig

 The dig tool is a good way to verify that your DKIM record is being returned correctly by our DNS servers.

-dig +short google._domainkey.aetrion.com TXT
+dig +short google._domainkey.example.com TXT

 This will return a result like this: